A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Introduction

 All $V_i$ for $i=1\ldots p$ are random variables and the value of $p$ controls the variance of the estimator.
 The algorithm in~\cite{BP99} constructs vectors $\z_i$ $\in \R^n$ whose entries are independent identically distributed standard Gaussian random variables.
 The above estimator ignores the trailing terms of the Martin expansion and only tries to approximate the first $m$ terms. \cite{BP99} presented the following approximation bound:

 where $\sigma^2$ is the variance of the random variable $V_i$.
 The above bound fails with probability at most $0.05$.

 We now compare the results in~\cite{BP99} with ours.
 First, the idea of using the Martin expansion~\cite{Mar92} to relate the logarithm of the determinant and traces of matrix powers is present in both approaches.
 Second, the algorithm of~\cite{BP99} is applicable to SPD matrices that have special structure, while our algorithm is applicable to any SPD matrix.
 Intuitively, we overcome this limitation of~\cite{BP99} by estimating the top eigenvalue of the matrix in the first step of our algorithm.
 Third, our error bound is much better that the error bound of~\cite{BP99}.
-To analyze our algorithm, we used the theory of randomized trace estimators of Avron and Toledo~\cite{AT11}, which relies on powerful matrix-Chernoff bounds, while~\cite{BP99} uses the weaker Chebyshev's inequality.
+To analyze our algorithm, we used the theory of randomized trace estimators of Avron and Toledo~\cite{AT11}, which relies on stronger measure-concentration inequalities than~\cite{BP99}, which uses the weaker Chebyshev's inequality.

-A similar idea using Chebyshev polynomials appeared in the paper~\cite{pace2004chebyshev}; to our best understanding, there are no theoretical convergence properties of the proposed algorithm.
+A similar idea using Chebyshev polynomials appeared in the paper~\cite{pace2004chebyshev}; to the best of our understanding, there are no theoretical convergence properties of the proposed algorithm.
 Applications to Gaussian process regression appeared in~\cite{leithead2005efficient,zhang2008log, zhang2007approximate}.
-The work of~\cite{Reusken2002} uses an approximate matrix inverse to compute the $n$-th root of the determinant of $\matA$ for large sparse SPD matrices; the error bounds in this work are a posteriori and thus not directly comparable to our bounds.
+The work of~\cite{Reusken2002} uses an approximate matrix inverse to compute the $n$-th root of the determinant of $\matA$ for large sparse SPD matrices.
+The error bounds in this work are a posteriori and thus not directly comparable to our bounds.

+\cite{hunter2014computing} provides a strong worst-case theoretical result which is, however, only applicable to Symmetric Diagonally Dominant (SDD) matrices.
+The algorithm is randomized and guarantees that, with high probability, $ \abs{ \alogdet{\matA} - \logdet{\matA} } \leq \varepsilon \cdot n, $ for a user specified error parameter $\varepsilon > 0$.
+This approach also uses the Martin expansion~\cite{Mar92} as well as ideas from preconditioning systems of linear equations with Laplacian matrices~\cite{spielman2004nearly}.
+The algorithm of~\cite{hunter2014computing} runs in time $O\left( \nnz(\matA) \varepsilon^{-2} \log^3\left(n\right) \log^2\left( n \kappa(\matA)/\varepsilon \right) \right).$ To compare to our approach, we need to combine the suboptimal upper bound for $\Gamma$ from eqn.~(\ref{eqn:gammabound}) with the bound of eqn.~(\ref{eqn:mainresult}).
+Then, we can run Algorithm~\ref{alg1a} with input